zonemaster/zonemaster-backend/docs/Configuration.md

 all those must be removed to block that language.

-English is the Zonemaster default language, but it can be blocked from being allowed by RPC-API by including some `locale tag` it in the configuration, but none starting with language code for English ("en").
+English is the Zonemaster default language, but it can be blocked from being allowed by RPC-API by including some `locale tag` in the configuration, but none starting with language code for English ("en").

 #### Out-of-the-box support